Logarithmic Fulton--MacPherson configuration spaces: Moduli space of points on expansions

+Geometrically, a grid expansion is a (reducible) variety with irreducible components $X$ and chains of $(\PP^1)^k$-bundles over intersections $D_{i_1}\cap D_{i_2} \cap \dots \cap D_{i_k}$.
+See Figures~\ref{fig:gridsub-fam} and \ref{fig:marked-gridexp} for a family of $n$-marked grid expansions corresponding to the grid subdivision in Figure~\ref{fig:gridsub}.

 \begin{remark} There is a more general notion of \emph{expansions} as defined in \cite[Definition 2.2.3]{MR20}.
-In order to work with families, the convention is to define expansions over logarithmic schemes.
-However, this will not be needed in this paper. \end{remark}
+In order to define families of grid expansions, the usual convention is to define families of grid expansions over logarithmic schemes by a logarithmic analogue of Remark~\ref{rem:gridsub-fam}.
+It will follow that the Artin fan $\gridexp$ of the tropical moduli space of subdivisions $\tropmod$ is the \emph{logarithmic stack} of $n$-marked grid expansions, which turns out to be representable by an algebraic stack $\gridexp$ over schemes.

+To date, there is no intrinsic definition of an expansion over a scheme $S$.
+Instead, we will take the Artin fan $\gridexp$ of the tropical moduli space of subdivisions $\tropmod$, equip it with a universal family $\X$ of grid expansions, and define families of grid expansions over a scheme $S$ as pullbacks of $\X \to \gridexp$ along some morphism $S \to \gridexp$.
+This definition is made possible by the fact that $\gridexp$ is an algebraic stack, in contrast to the logarithmic stack of expansions in \cite{MR20} that is often not representable by a stack over schemes. \end{remark}